 Here’s a guide for Black travellers in South Korea and LGBT+ travellers in South Korea.

-Korea quick tips
+South Korea travel tips

 - Unlike some countries, tipping isn’t necessary in South Korea

 - For city travel, pick up a Tmoney card.
 They cost 500 KRW (you get back 3,500 of the 4,000 deposit) but save you money in the long run, plus you never have to queue at ticket machines.
-Buy yours now or get it with a SIM card combo.
+Buy yours now or get it with a SIM card combo

 - Korea is a difficult place to travel for veggies.
 Download the HappyCow app.